-The protocol version number will be in the form major
+The protocol version number will be in the form major- 35 "Platform identifier"

 The minor number should be increased for incremental changes to the protocol, and the major number should be increased with significant changes to the protocol.
-Initial development versions of the protocol will have a major number of 0.
+Initial development versions of the protocol will have a major 40 number of 0.
 This will be incremented to 1 on the first production release of the protocol.